-The main problem is that the law relating to divorce settlements was passed in the 1970s, and has not been altered much since.
+The main problem is that the law relating to divorce settlements passed in the 1970s, and has not altered much since.
 During that time, society has changed radically, and the roles played by husbands and wives are now very different.
 Women are far more likely to have a career of their own and to have financially contributed to a marriage.

-It has been left to judges to interpret the law and take these changes into account, which has made the outcomes of divorce cases inconsistent and unpredictable.
+Judges now need to interpret the law and take these changes into account, which has made the outcomes of divorce cases inconsistent and unpredictable.
 Those which attract the most media attention tend to be those involving the rich and famous, which can be misleading as they don’t represent the majority of divorces.

 Those calling for change argue that the current system is insulting to women by implying that they will always have to rely on their ex-partner.

 However, basing any changes on the idea that men and women now automatically have equal earning power is risky.
 Official figures show that the gender pay gap is still running at 9.4% for full time jobs.
 While 78% of low paid jobs such as caring, leisure and other service sectors, are generally women.

 It may then seem unfair to assume that the male and female halves of a relationship have an equal chance of becoming independent following a divorce, but this is the direction which many settlements have been moving in.

 If you are beginning the process of divorce, here are three ways you and your partner can agree a financial settlement.

 More and more couples today choose to draw up a prenuptial agreement which is a contract that covers the way in in splitting joint assets following a divorce.